 - Has no Gorilla Baby Naming Ceremony like in Rwanda once a year.

 - Does not serve coffee at the orientation for the trek, plus there is no cultural dance offered for visitors.

 - Park Offices at Gorilla Trek Starting points are not as elaborate as the one in Rwanda.

 Where is the Best Gorilla Trekking?
 Comparing Gorilla Trekking – Uganda versus Rwanda

 Much of what you find online about Rwanda is better than Uganda or Uganda is better than Rwanda are myths, many of them spun in the minds of travelers that have never trekked in one country or the other, or have trekked Gorillas in only one of the two countries.

 At the end of the day, the choice is yours.
-There are countless arm-chair gorilla trekking experts that have never set a foot in Africa who will freely give their prejudiced opinions which are merely opinions not based on facts and reality in either Rwanda or Uganda, some will even suggest conflict-riddled Eastern Democratic Republic of Congo where your travel insurance is useless and made void where the US State Department the UK Government have issued stern travel warnings for your safety in spite of Rwandan and Ugandan tour operators taking clients there.
+There are countless arm-chair gorilla trekking experts that have never set a foot in Africa who will freely give their prejudiced opinions which are merely opinions not based on facts and reality in either Rwanda or Uganda, some will even suggest Virunga National Park in conflict-riddled Eastern Democratic Republic of the Congo where your travel insurance is useless and made void where the US State Department the UK Government have issued stern travel warnings for your safety in spite of Rwandan and Ugandan tour operators taking clients there.